MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/inheritance-process-model.md

 <a id="rename-field">  </a>

-### Can a field be renamed or its field type changed?
+### Can I rename a field or change its data type?

-Renaming a field or changing the field type aren't supported actions.
+Renaming a field or changing the data type aren't supported actions.
 However, you can change the label that appears for a field on the work item form from the Layout tab.
 When selecting the field in a query you need to select the field name and not the field label.

+<a id="delete-restore>  </a>

+### Can I delete or restore a deleted field?

+You can delete a field, and later restore it.
+Deleting a field deletes all data associated with that field, including historical values.
+Once deleted, you can only restore the field and recover the data using the [Fields - Update REST API](/rest/api/azure/devops/wit/fields/update?view=azure-devops-rest-6.0).

+Instead of deleting a field, you may want to instead hide or remove the field from a work item form.

 [!INCLUDE [temp](../_shared/field-reference.md)]